radiomaniac/SousVideAdaptativeArduino/README.md

 =========================
 Made changes for rice cooker which doesn't have a heating coil in the water Using a 2x16 LCD rather than 7 Segment display
-Using a TMP36 rather than 1 Wire temp sensor (for now...)
+Using a DS18S20 sensor (can't get it to work)

 Intro